Raphaelle Ortega-David

-Raphaelle "Rafy" Veronica Ortega-David (born March 14, 1997) is a Filipino politician who serves as governor of La Union.
+Raphaelle "Rafy" Veronica Alviar Ortega-David (born March 14, 1997) is a Filipino politician who was Governor of the Province of La Union from 2022 to 2025.

 Career

 Ortega-David became the first female governor of La Union when she won the 2022 gubernatorial election.
 She succeeded her father Francisco Ortega III for the position.
-Her father was supposed to launch an reelection bid but withdrew his candidacy.
+Her father was supposed to launch a reelection bid but withdrew his candidacy.
 Ortega-David substituted her father's candidacy.
+She lost reelection in the 2025 gubernatorial election to her granduncle, Vice Governor Mario Eduardo Ortega.

 Personal life

 She is married to Kevin David.